youpy/nerpin/README.md

-# Micron
+# Nerpin

-A Ruby library to control Alesis micron using MIDI
+A Ruby library to send manufacturer-specific or instrument-specific MIDI messages

 ## Supported Instruments